esohman/EADH/README.md

 The best way to learn to program, is to write code yourself.
 Find a project you are interested in and try to implement it using your new skills.
-I also recommend that you look at the tasks notebook and try to solve those.
+I also recommend that you look at the tasks notebook and try to solve those as you learn new concepts.